SourceHEOR/htasurv/README.md

     distfind [varlist]  [if], dlist(string) timevar(varname) failure(varname) [GRaphs] [SUPpress]

 Where `varlist` are the variables in the survival model (often treatment), `timevar` is the variable defining the time-to-event, and `failure` is a binary variable for failure vs censoring (1=failure, 0=censored).
 If the `graphs` option is used, plots will be saved to `curentdirectory/graphs`.`dlist` is the list of distributions to estimate as lowercase strings (see example below).
 If the `suppress` option is used, the Cox-Snell residuals will not be plotted.
-The resulting table of diagnostics is returned in `e(diag)`.
+The resulting table of diagnostics is returned in `e(diags)`.

 For `distoutput`: